SamikshyaNanda4/Reactive/README.md

 -Bundling because it is a bundler in the first place -Compress so the size is small
 -Ship it on to production
 -Consistent Hashing
 -Code Splitting
 -Differencial Bundling-to support older browsers
 -Host on HTTPs
 -Tree SHAKING Algorithm -rmove unused code for you ,suppose there is some extra random code -Different Build for the development and production

-/*
+/\*

 Two Types of Export and Import
 First Typ e is default export and import
 1
 --->export default <name of variable>
 --->import <name of variable> from <file path>
 2
 --->export const Component
 --->import {Component} from <file path>

 #React Hooks
 Normal JS Functions written by Facebook developers

 Two most important hooks
 -useState()- SuperPowerful React Variables -useEffect()

+#Routing in web apps

+-client side routing()
+-server side routing(refreshes the whole page)